mviereck/x11docker/README.md

  - `nvidia`: Specialized fork of `runc` to support `nvidia/nvidia-docker` images.
  - [`crun`](https://github.com/giuseppe/crun): Fast and lightweight alternative to `runc` with same functionality.

-Note that currently option `--runtime` is in master branch only.
-It will be part of the next x11docker release.

 Possible runtime configuration in `/etc/docker/daemon.json`:
 ```
 {